Moving the Paddles - Keyboard Input - Demo 04

 • We’re still near the beginning of the event loop, and we haven’t drawn the paddles yet.
 So we call the function to query the user input, which will also modify the vertices’ values if there was input.

-• While rendering, we now loop over the verticies of the paddle.
-The paddles may be displaced from their original position that was hardcoded, as the callback may have updated the values based off of the user input.
+• While rendering, we now loop over the vertices of the paddle.
+The paddles may be displaced from their original position that was hard-coded, as the callback may have updated the values based off of the user input.

-• When glVertex is now called, we are not directly passing numbers into it, but instead we are getting the numbers from the data structures of Paddle and its associated verticies.
+• When glVertex is now called, we are not directly passing numbers into it, but instead we are getting the numbers from the data structures of Paddle and its associated vertices.

 Adding input offset